mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 Registration is when you register the applications you would like to use.

-### SSID to Application Registration
+## Department of Transportation

-This will allow you to register SSIDs in the market and then associate your applications to them.
+The department of transportation module will use domain zones to restrict a vehicles capabilities in various areas.
+A portal will allow other jurisdictions and provide vehicle restrictions.

 ## No Drive Zones